Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 ### Conformity:
 Conformity means the data is following the set of standard data definitions
 example: date of birth of customer is in the format “mm/dd/yyyy”.

+### Timeliness:
+Timely data is up-to-date and relevant for the purpose it serves.
+Outdated information may lose its value or relevance over time.

+### Intigrity:
+Integrity means validity of data across the relationships.
+For example, in a customer database, there should be a valid customer, address and relationship between them.